"Energy-Efficient, Edge-Native, Neuromorphic Intelligent Sensory Processing (NISP) Units with Online Continuous Learning Capability"

-The Neuromorphic Computer Architecture Lab (NCAL) is a new research group in the Electrical and Computer Engineering Department at Carnegie Mellon University, and is under the leadership of Prof. John Paul Shen and Prof. James E. Smith, along with industry adviser Quinn A. Jacobson.
+The Neuromorphic Computer Architecture Lab (NCAL) is a new research group in the Electrical and Computer Engineering Department at Carnegie Mellon University, led by Prof. John Paul Shen and Prof. James E. Smith.

-RESEARCH GOAL: A processor architecture that captures the capabilities and efficiencies of brain's neocortex for energy-efficient edge-native real-time sensory processing in mobile and edge devices.
+RESEARCH GOAL: New processor architecture and design that captures the capabilities and efficiencies of brain's neocortex for energy-efficient, edge-native, on-line, sensory processing in mobile and edge devices.

-Capabilities: strong adherence to biological plausibility and spike timing dependent plasticity (STDP) in order to enable continuous, unsupervised, emergent learning.
+Capabilities: strong adherence to biological plausibility and Spike Timing Dependent Plasticity (STDP) in order to enable continuous, unsupervised, and emergent learning.

 Targeted Applications: Edge-Native Sensory Processing